DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-28 Meeting Notes.md

 ##### Combat Updates
 - New spell type: combo spells.
 	- We were running into an issue where the spells we had before were generally uninteresting to use / were not really that fun to play with.
 This is for a couple reasons.
-The main reason why combo spells were added was to make
+The main reason why combo spells were added was to make player input much more engaging.
+- There has also been some "juice" added to the game:
+	- Camera shake whenever the player gets hit by an enemy attack
+	- Hit stop whenever the player hits and enemy or an enemy hits the player
+	- Flinch animation whenever the player or enemies are hit by a spell.
+This animation also interrupts the casting of any spells that are currently being cast.

+##### Mana Essence (The currency)
+- Before, whene

 #### Feedback from the Team